lexie23c/Hivebets/docs/legal/disclaimer.md

 ### 5. Oracle Disclaimer

-Tellor Oracle is a third-party service.
+Hivebets Oracle is a third-party service.
 We're not responsible for oracle failures or incorrect data.

 ### 6. Legal Compliance is YOUR Job